ITR U Form

 What is ITR-U?

-ITR-U, or the Updated Income Tax Return, is a form introduced under Section 139(8A) of the Income Tax Act.
-It allows taxpayers to rectify errors or omissions in their previously filed returns by submitting an updated return within 48 months from the end of the relevant assessment year
+ITR-U stands for Updated Income Tax Return, introduced under Section 139(8A) of the Income Tax Act.
+It allows taxpayers to rectify omissions or underreported income in previously filed returns.
+The return can be submitted within 48 months from the end of the relevant assessment year, with applicable additional taxes.

 Why was ITR-U introduced?